 The first step to finding your ideal companion is to complete an application form.
 You can either complete the form online, download the form or we can send you one in the post.
-Forms should be returned our National Application Coordinator – details are on the Team Page.
+Forms should be returned to our National Application Coordinator – details are on the Team Page.

 You should hear back from us within 24 hours.
 We’ll let you know we have received your application.
 Please read the GAP Guide to Adopting an Ex-racing Greyhound which can be viewed here: GAP Guide .
 Please have a read through this booklet as it will answer many of your questions about adopting a greyhound and settling them into your home.

 Next, one of our volunteers will be in touch to arrange a suitable time to come and see you.
 During their visit they will complete our standard questionnaire and check your fencing.
-Our volunteers are people who have adopted greyhounds and while they will try and answer your questions they may need to refer more complex queries to the kennel managers.
+Our volunteers are people who have adopted greyhounds and while they will try and answer your questions they may need to refer more complex queries to the kennel staff.
 Many of our volunteers will also bring their own greyhound with them for you to meet.

 Finding your ideal companion

 Finding the right greyhound for you is a two-way process.
-Our kennel managers will be looking for your ideal dog but once you’ve had your home check you’re welcome to contact the kennels if you’ve seen a dog you like on the website.
+Our kennel managers will be looking for your ideal dog but, once you’ve had your home check, you’re welcome to contact the kennels if you’ve seen a dog you like on the website.

 Administration & Costs

-Last but not least – when your greyhound has settled in please let us know what they think of their new home and send us a photograph of them with their new family!
+Last but not least – when your greyhound has settled in please let us know what they think to their new home and send us a photograph of them with their new family!
 Their previous owners love to see their photos on the We Found Homes page and many of our supporters follow the dogs as they go through the programme and enjoy reading their updates.